SylvainMT/ARM_Proxmox_Installation_Guides/ARM-Installation-Only.md

 ![01-lsscsi screenshot](https://github.com/automatic-ripping-machine/automatic-ripping-machine/assets/21991849/159241e7-d985-4d85-a86f-175721b3c00d)
 5. `ls -l /dev/sr* && ls -l /dev/sg*`
 This command will list your drive's major (in the blue box) and minor (in the green box) number for both the SR id, the SG id as well as the device's category (the letter "b" and "c" in the yellow box) Record all three values.

 ![02-Major-minor](https://github.com/automatic-ripping-machine/automatic-ripping-machine/assets/21991849/86f1841d-00b1-42c3-bf8d-5fbad45230b0)

+### Creating the LXC container

+This guide uses the latest version of Debian, which at this time is Debian 12 Bookworm.
+While not tested this may work with any Debian derivative.
-6. Download the Debian-12 Container image
+1. Download the Debian-12 Container image
     1. Choose "local" storage
     2. "CT Templates"
     3. "Templates"
     4. Search for "Debian"
     5. Select "debian-12-standard"
     6. Download
-7. Create the container
+2. Create the container
     1. "Create CT"
-    2. Enter a CTID, Hostname and Password of your choice.
+    2. Enter a [CTID], Hostname and Password of your choice.
-    3. Deselect "Unprivileged container"  *IMPORTANT*
+    3. ***IMPORTANT*** Deselect "Unprivileged container"
     4. "Next"
     5. Choose the previously downloaded Debian-12 template and click "Next"
-    6. Give plenty of room for your root storage I choose 100 GiB.
-It will become your scratch drive (We will mount a shared volume later)
+    6. Give plenty of room for your storage I choose 100 GiB.
+(But that is not nearly enough for a movie library of any size...)
     7. Decide how many cores to let your container access.
 I suggest as many as you can, I gave it all four.
 Minimum of 2 is recommended.
     8. Give your container access to some RAM, I went with 2GiB (2048MiB) and 512MiB Swap Drive
     9. Enter your network details.
 I suggest a static IP as this is the IP you will use to access ARM
     10. Enter your DNS settings (or just use the Host Settings)
-    11. Confirm everything but do not start the container yet
+    11. Confirm everything and start the container.
-    12. Once your container is done building, click on the container in the UI > Options > Features > Edit.
-Add a checkbox next to Nesting.
-Click OK.
+    12. Log-in to your container's Console ("Container Name" > ">_ Console") as root
+    13. `apt update && apt upgrade -y`
+    14. `apt install sudo -y`
+    15. Create a non-root user to complete the installation.
+        1. `adduser <UserName>`
+        2. Complete the questionnaire and give it a password.
+        3. `usermod -aG sudo <UserName>`
+    16. Stop the container

-6. Passing through the Optical drive(s) to your container.
+### Passing the Optical Drives the container

 1. Go back to your node's Shell interface
 2. Edit the container's .conf file `nano /etc/pve/lxc/<Your Container ID>.conf` (It should look similar to below)
 ```
 arch: amd64
 cores: 4